oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update2.md

                 runtimeEncryptionSecret: sample-domain2-runtime-encryption-secret
           ```

-        > __NOTE__: If you are following the `JRF` path through the sample, similarly change your `spec.configuration.opss.walletPasswordSecret` and the RCU secret name referenced in `spec.configuration.secrets`.

       - Change the Domain YAML file's `spec.configuration.model.configMap` value from `sample-domain1-wdt-config-map` to `sample-domain2-wdt-config-map`.
 The corresponding YAML file stanza will look something like this:
          ```yaml